 We expect the fund to grow distributions ahead of SA inflation for the forthcoming 12 months, in line with its objective.
 Note: all yields are quoted on a gross basis before deducting local and offshore withholding taxes.

-Looking forward we see value in select South African and Offshore equities.
-South African based industrial companies especially look to be showing attractive value compared to their low earnings bases.
-A small improvement in economic conditions in South Africa could fuel a significant improvement in earnings.
-However, this prospect needs to be balanced against the low level of business and consumer confidence in the country.
+Looking forward we continue see value in select South African and Offshore equities, despite the evolving risks.
+South African based industrial companies look especially attractively valued relative to their low earnings bases.
+Even a small improvement in economic conditions in South Africa could fuel a significant improvement in earnings, driving market values higher.
+This prospect needs to be balanced against the low level of business and consumer confidence in the country.
 There is however a significant amount of negativity already priced into ‘SA Inc.’ equities and we have been cautiously deploying cash into select quality companies.
-Nonetheless, our current cash position sits at 10% (local and offshore combined).
+Nonetheless, our current cash position still sits at a conservative 10% (local and offshore combined).
 A higher cash level provides useful ‘dry powder’ during periods of short-term overreaction to bad news.
 We do believe there is risk of disappointment and aim to be ready to seize any opportunities.
 As is our chosen approach we are always highly selective and measured in our deployment of investors’ capital, demanding a significant margin of safety in the purchase price of any investment.

 The portfolio's investment universe will apart from assets in liquid form, consist mainly of equity securities and property securities, as well as preference shares.
 The portfolio will invest in shares with positive dividend characteristics and may use derivatives to hedge out any market risk on shares where the view on capital growth is not positive.
 The portfolio may invest in listed and unlisted financial instruments, in accordance with the provisions of the Act, and the Regulations thereto, as amended from time to time, as well as in offshore investments as permitted by legislation, in order to achieve the portfolio's investment objective.
 The manager may from time to time invest in participatory interests in portfolios of collective investment schemes registered in the Republic of South Africa and which are consistent with the portfolio's investment policy.